 If you have questions or things that you would like to talk about more privately, you can email our helpline staff on email@example.com.
 We aim to respond to emails within two working days.

 Our Facebook groups

-We have two Facebook groups – an open group and a private one.
-Both of these are spaces where people can share their thoughts, feelings and experiences about miscarriage, ectopic pregnancy and molar pregnancy, as well comment on the latest news, research and the work of the M.A.
+We have three Facebook groups (see below) – all spaces where people can share their thoughts, feelings and experiences about miscarriage, ectopic pregnancy and molar pregnancy, as well comment on the latest news, research and the work of the Miscarriage Association.
 Our staff and volunteers are on hand as admins so you can contact them with questions or concerns.
 They’re not there 24 hours a day, though, so you may have to wait for a response, especially at night (UK time).

 Unlike our forum, Facebook groups are not anonymous.
 Other people who are members of the group will be able to see your Facebook profile picture and name (although maybe not your whole profile, depending on your Facebook privacy settings).
 However, as many people check in to Facebook every day, our Facebook groups are usually busier than the forums and you may find that you get replies and support much quicker.

 The newsfeed structure of Facebook means that we can’t divide the group into sections.
 This means you have less control over what you see than in the forums.
 We also can’t check every post before it is published and you may see images or read stories that cause you distress.
 If you notice that these are showing up on your Facebook newsfeed, you can click on the arrow in the corner of the post and select ‘Unfollow the Miscarriage Association Private Group’.
 That should stop the posts appearing in your newsfeed.
 Facebook does change things from time to time, so let us know if this doesn’t work for you.

 If you want to share a picture yourself, please describe it in a post first and then include it in a comment – that way, people can choose whether to view it or not.
 We’ve learned from experience that images that cause distress to some members can also bring great comfort to others.